NY Fed official: Digital dollar could speed foreign exchange settlement

 Michelle Neal, who is head of the bank's Markets Group, did not say anything involving a central bank digital currency, or CBDC, was imminent.
 But she explained that research efforts at the bank identified how this type of money could benefit a key part of the financial system.

-Foreign exchange spot transactions "are critical in the context of cross-border payments, and serve as a building block for longer, more complex transactions," Neal said in the text of remarks to be given before a conference in Singapore.
-She noted that settlement of these trades take about two days, "which leaves some room for improvement."
+Foreign exchange spot transactions "are critical in the context of cross-border payments, and serve as a building block for longer, more complex transactions," Neal said in the text of remarks prepared for a conference in Singapore.
+She noted that settlement of these trades takes about two days, "which leaves some room for improvement."

 According to the research effort, a Fed digital dollar, used in a wholesale capacity, and the technology to record transactions "results in instant and atomic settlement."